sue-paige/sue-paige.github.io/index.md

 ## Recent Highlights/Achievements

 You can email me for more details and possibly for my resume.
+I also have an older body of open source work available upon request.
+For more work history you can also see [my LinkedIn](https://linkedin/in/someodd/)!

 Here are some highlights that don't have their own section: